Keep Your Morning Coffee: One Cup Has Surprising Health Perks

-Consuming too much caffeine can undoubtedly be harmful to your health.
+Too much caffeine can be harmful to your health.
 However, numerous studies have shown that just one cup of coffee a day is linked to a variety of health benefits.
 Justin Stebbing, a professor of biomedical sciences at Anglia Ruskin University in the UK, shared insights on this topic.

 In moderation, coffee is good for both the heart and the brain.
 This is just a small glimpse into the positive effects of this aromatic beverage on our bodies.
-The truth is, coffee contains several essential nutrients that are beneficial for human health.
+Coffee contains several nutrients that benefit human health.
 An average eight-ounce cup of coffee includes B vitamins—riboflavin, pantothenic acid, thiamine, and niacin—as well as potassium, manganese, and magnesium.
 This drink is also rich in antioxidants.
-Interestingly, many people around the world get more antioxidants from coffee than from fruits and vegetables.
+Many people around the world get more antioxidants from coffee than from fruits and vegetables.

 Chronic Diseases